 Duke President Apologizes for Firing of Baristas

-Vincent Price, president of Duke University, issued an apology on Thursday for a series of incidents on campus, including one in which a vice president's comments led to the firings of two baristas at a coffee shop.
-The latter incident took place when Larry Moneta, vice president for student affairs, complained about a rap song featuring the word n-wrod that he heard when he visited a coffee shop.
+Vincent Price, president of Duke University, issued an apology Thursday for a series of incidents on campus, including one in which a vice president's comments led to the firings of two baristas at a coffee shop.
+The latter incident took place when Larry Moneta, vice president for student affairs, complained about a rap song featuring the N-word that he heard when he visited a campus coffee shop.
 Many have said his reaction -- whatever his views about the song -- was inappropriate.

 Price's statement agreed with that criticism and also noted other concerns on campus about race and inclusion.